abcdan/abcdan/README.md

 - [EasyTickets](https://easytickets.xyz) once in a blue moon;
 - A lot of one day projects.

-For more projects, check out my website [lngzl.nl/projects](https://lngzl.nl/projects)
+For more projects, check out my website [lngzl.nl/projects](https://lngzl.nl/projects).
+Also for more information about me.

 ## ⚡ Recent activity
 <!--START_SECTION:activity-->